 Next 10 Digits are AANNNAANNN –Alpha-numeric generated randomly by the system (AKTSBN1359).

-The UDIN so indicated on the certificate can be searched through the search option on UDIN Portal by sharing few details such as Name of the Authority, Mobile Number and Email of the person searching the UDIN.
-However, they are not required to register themselves on the UDIN Portal.
+The Unique Document Identification Number so indicated on the certificate can be searched through the search option on UDIN Portal/verified by Banks/Regulators/Authorities by sharing a few details such as Name of the Authority, Mobile Number, and Email of the person searching the Unique Document Identification Number.
+However, they are not required to register themselves on the Portal.

 3. From 1st February 2019, UDIN is mandatory for all the certificates?
 What is meant by Certificates?

 Thirdly, now we need to have a crystal clear understanding of the distinction between Covered and Non-Covered Items for Unique Document Identification Number generation.
 It would be mandatorily required to be generated for ALL the certificates that are covered for Unique Document Identification Number.

 List of Covered Items:

 It is mandatory to obtain Unique Document Identification Number for ALL Certificates* issued where the Financial Information/related contents are CERTIFIED as True and Fair / True and Correct.

 1. Capital Contribution Certificate/net worth certificate (ALL NWC)

 3. Working Capital Certificate/Net Working Capital Certificate